rackerlabs/technical-blog/_posts/2015-08-31-using-querySelector-on-elements.md

 elements: `div.lonely`, `div.outer`, `div.inner`.
 We're seeing them because
 they both match the `div div` selector and are all descendants of `#my-id`.

-The trick to remembering this is that CSS selectors are absolute; not relative to any particular element, not even the element you're calling `querySelectorAll` on.
+The trick to remembering this is that CSS selectors are absolute.
+They are not relative to any particular element, not even the element you're calling `querySelectorAll` on.

 This even works with elements *outside* the element you're calling